Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-I have a Sanborn Magna Force 3hp air compressor that no longer runs.
+I have a Sanborn air compressor Magna Force 3hp that no longer runs.
 It’s no longer working due to something metal falling on top of it sending up a shower of sparks.
-What do you think happened and will it cost more money the what it’s worth to repair?
+What do you think happened and will it cost more money then what it’s worth to repair?
 Thanks, Justen.

 I can’t say absent pix and a more complete explanation of what hit it and where it was hit and where the sparks were from and what it looks like now.

 Can you take some pix and post, please… asks Doug from s.d.ca.

 I can’t recall what the object was and exactly where it touched.
 All I can recall is that something fell off the trash can touching something up and sending up sparks.

 Before this happened it was acting funny by tripping circuit breakers and cutting off before fully filling the tank with air.
 I’m assuming the connection with the foreign metal object finished it off.

 From what I’m reading it’s a capacitor issue.
 The air compressor is now completely dead.
 Engine won’t turn, not even a hum.
 Completely quiet.
 Thoughts?

 Huh.
 From the look of it, sparks should not have happened, unless they were strictly mechanical.
 No obvious problem that I can see in this pic.

 I suppose you’ve tried the reset button?
 Do, if you haven’t.

 If it still doesn’t run, or at least hum, then you want to check the power at the pressure switch.
 Undo the screw at the rear of the switch to get the cover off so you can check the voltage in and out.